Create Callback data action

 The string expression that specifies the caller’s telephone number for callback purposes.
 For example, ToPhoneNumber(Call.Ani).
 This field is required and cannot be blank.

-Optionally select the appropriate script from this drop-down list.
+Optionally select the appropriate script from this list.
 The script designer created and saved these scripts in Genesys Cloud scripting.

-Depending on the selected script, define the variables the script displays or executes at runtime.
+Depending on the selected script, define the variables the script displays or processes at runtime.
 If the script does not require defined variables, Architect displays a message indicating that the selected screen pop script has no inputs.